unipartdigital/udes-open/addons/udes_api/README.md

 * @param (optional) result_package_name - If it corresponds to an existing package/pallet that is not in an other location, we will set it to the `result_package_id` of the operations of the picking (i.e. transfer).
 If the target storage format of the picking type is pallet of packages it will set `result_parent_package_id`.
 * @param (optional) package_name - Name of the package of the picking to be marked as done
 * @param (optional) products_info - An array with the products information to be marked as done, where each dictionary contains: product_barcode, qty and serial numbers if needed
+* @return: the stock.picking in the same format as the GET API method.

 Api call example to mark as done one unit of product test01 from picking with id 60.